Wind-WindKids/winding/samples/wind_on_the_grass.md

 lush carpet of individual blades, dew lightly beading near the laptops.

 @Wind.focus:
-complete, absorbed by the code on screen.right, everything else is background blur.
+complete, absorbed by the code on screen.right, not looking at the dragon.